bcgov/wps-active/README.md

 ### To be added
 Features to be added:
-* Filter for BC and/or other prov/territoriy since coverage expanded beyond BC
+* Filter for BC and/or other prov/territoriy since coverage expanded beyond BC (DONE 20230526)
+* * CIFFC-database search and intersection operation to determine incident-specific gid (grid-ID) i.e. download incident specific data for any Canadian jurisdiction
 * GDAL-based unpacking / resampling
-* CIFFC-database search and intersection operation to determine incident-specific gid (grid-ID) i.e. download incident specific data for any Canadian jurisdiction
 * 2022 active fire detection rule
 * 2023 hotspot detection rule
 * ML-based extension based on library of operational, human-refined reference data